Roang-zero1/factorio-changelog-creator/README.md

   "0.1.0": {
     "date": "2019-06-08", -- Optional, can be anything

-    "Changes": ["Change without category"], --Changes will be put in the Oterh Category
+    "Changes": ["Change without category"], --Changes will be put in the Other Category

     "Categories": { -- Categories may be any string "Features": ["Change in category"]